Bank of England seeks to opt out from EU bank stress tests

 But the test results have come in for criticism because countries apply the rules differently.
 In 2014 the European Central Bank will take over supervision of euro zone lenders and plans to run its own rigorous tests to uncover any possible shortfalls and avoid surprises once it takes charge.

-Britain only agreed to the scheme after reassurances from EU government ministers that ECB supervision would not interfere with London's control of its financial centre.
+Britain only agreed to the scheme after reassurances from EU government ministers that ECB supervision would not interfere with London's control of its financial centrer.

 Britain has participated in every stress test so far as they are a requirement for EU states.
 It's unclear what action the EBA could take if Britain unilaterally withdrew as no country has done so before.